 STEP 1 - MEET WITH YOUR HERBALIST

-In my initial 90-minute consultation, Jennifer will take the time to get to listen fully to your story.
+In your initial consultation, Jennifer will take the time to get to listen fully to your story.
 What's the history behind your current experience?
 What other things have you tried in the past?
 We'll discuss diet, lifestyle, and aspects of health that are connected to your primary concern.

 STEP 2 - TAKE HERBS AT HOME

 As an herbalist, I utilize various herbal preparations to help you on your health journey.
 Everything from herbal teas tinctures, and powdered herbs, to topical preparations such as salves, infused oils, poultices, and essential oils.

 As a client you will have access to "The Apothecary" where I will have your custom formulation ready to pick up at Desert Moon Botanicals or shipped to you anywhere in the U.S. A recommendation might look like 3-4 cups/day of herbal tea, or taking a tincture or powder 2-3x/day.

 For acute issues people may find relief after just 1-2 weeks of herbal support.
 For most issues people will either be recommended to take herbs for several months, or an on ongoing basis, depending on the situation.

 Cost of herbs is not included with the consultation, and can range from approximately $30-$120/month.
 I'll work with you to find a solution that meets your budget needs.
 If you have access to herbs already there is no need to purchase from The Apothecary.

 STEP 3 -ADDRESS ROOT CAUSE WITH DIET AND LIFESTYLE CHANGES